Jump to topic

 The Urology Residency is intended to develop a superb urologist who has as their primary concern the health and well-being of the patient.
 The program fosters lifelong learning skills, an appreciation for research and the ability to critically evaluate future medical and surgical therapies to enable the physician to incorporate valuable newly developed treatments into practice.

 The program offers residents progressive responsibility over a large patient population in clinical and surgical settings, culminating in the resident demonstrating independent management of all urologic problems.
-Our program provides the resident with the skills to excel as an independent urologic clinician.
+The program provides the resident with the skills to excel as an independent urologic clinician.

 Penn State Health Milton S. Hershey Medical Center

-Penn State Children’s Hospital
+Penn State Health Children’s Hospital

 Penn State Cancer Institute

 400 University Dr., Hershey, Pa., 17033 (Derry Township, Dauphin County)

 - The region’s only comprehensive cancer center

 - Clinical services offered at the institute in Hershey, Pa., as well as in State College, Pa. (in partnership with Mount Nittany Health) and Reading, Pa., at Penn State Health St. Joseph